mauroserralvodev/Moozart-v1.2/README.md

-Version 1.2 of the moozart platform, this platform is not currently in operation, but you can visit it at: moozart.vercel.app.
+Version 1.2 of the moozart platform, this platform is not currently in operation, but you can visit it at: mz.brinpage.com.

 The code that can be seen in this repository does not contain the backend of the marketplace or login.